Wireless Access for Visitors and Sponsored Guests

 Visitors to Campus

-Visitors on campus who do not hold active faculty, student, or staff affiliation status with the university may be sponsored for attwifi network access through the department associated with their visit.
-Visitor should contact the sponsoring department for information.
+Visitors to campus who do not have active faculty, student, or staff affiliations with the university may be sponsored for attwifi network access by the department associated with their visit.
+Visitors should contact the sponsoring department for information.

-In some circumstances a special guest may be sponsored by a department, and issued a Guest ID on the university's network, restricted.utexas.edu.
-The sponsoring department incurs additional liabilities by sponsoring a guest on the university's network, so these instances will be rare.
+In limited circumstances a guest may be sponsored by a department and issued a Guest ID to use on the university's network, restricted.utexas.edu.
+The sponsoring department incurs additional liability by sponsoring a guest on the university's network so these instances are rare.

 Affiliated Worker Accounts

 Longer term visitors who require regular access to the network (e.g., visiting researchers on campus for a semester, or long term contractors) will need an Affiliated Worker account to access the university's network.

 Visitors in this role will need to create a UT EID if they do not already have one.
 Once the EID has been created administrative staff from the department with which they are working will need to assign the correct affiliations and entitlements in the EID system.

 For more information on affiliate workers please see the Introduction to University Affiliate Positions page; see the Public Network Assess notes in the Privileges section for details.

 Last updated October 25, 2013 @ 1:21 pm